 k) If a variable referenced in the param, sender or @index clause is a lazy or fuzzy variable, the expression assigned to this variable is equal to the result produced by the getcall operation, i.e. later evaluation of the lazy or fuzzy variable does not lead to repeated invocation of the getcall operation.

 l) If the getcall operation contains both from and sender clause, the variable or parameter referenced in the sender clause shall be type compatible with the template in the from clause.

+NOTE 2: An error due to a type mismatch may happen if the types in the receive part are not present or not compatible to the types in the assignment part.

 m) When assigning implicitly decoded parameters (by using the @decoded modifier) in cases where the value or template to be matched uses the MatchDecodedContent (decmatch) matching for the parameter to be stored, the type of the template in the MatchDecodedContent matching shall be type-compatible to the type of the variable the decoded field is stored into.